Post

 What does “saturated” and “unsaturated” mean?

-Well, stricly speaking, a saturated fat is one that has no more room to store energy.
+Well, strictly speaking, a saturated fat is one that has no more room to store energy.
 It’s a chain that was assembled so well, and energy was conserved so efficiently, that there are no more bonds to “reduce” with negatively charged electrons, storing said energy.
-As a result, saturated fats are somewhat more “energy rich” than their unsaturated fat partners, but that’s sort of secondary to how many calories we consume, and it’s not really so much about “how much energy is in a fat molecule”.
-So strictly speaking saturated fat technically has more energy than unsaturated fat
+As a result, saturated fats are somewhat more “energy rich” than their unsaturated fat partners, but that’s not why saturated fat is unhealthy.
+As we’ll see shortly, it’s because of differing solubilities of fats in water; the same principle that makes oil and water not mix, is what makes saturated fat stick to the walls of arteries with a vengeance.

-So what’s the more nuanced view of unsaturated fats?
-Well, it starts with how they’re degraded.
+Well, what's the more nuanced view of unsaturated fats?
+It starts with how they’re digested.
 Some animals have enzymes that break down a fat from the middle of the fatty-acid chain.
 But most of the time?
 It happens from one end of the molecule.

 Which end?
 Well